rickylevan/lang-lang/README.md

 * Special `%n` syntax for referring to loop indices.

+* Initial direct addressing layers deep.
+You can `cp true x.y.z` without first needing to initialize `x` as an object then initialize `y` on `x` as an object.

+* The Map as the universal data structure.
+JavaScript flexibly interprets number keys into strings, and we do the same thing here.
+Assuming no CPU bottleneck for the app, it is nice to have one universal structure.

+* Address substitutions.
+You can `cp 1 snk./%1/.x`.
+Since `%1` is between the `/` signs, it gets interpreted in scope.
+So this code copies `1` to the `x` field of whatever snake item we are currently looping over.

 * General assembly character.
 There is something that just feels good about each line beginning with its operation.
 Everyone knows what `b = a` means, but it's still intriguing to `mov a b`